 Bootstrapped and ready to sell your online business?
+Or looking to acquire and grow?
 Here's the best startup marketplaces to do so.

-That said, the marketplaces come in all shapes and sizes, with different sales processes, so it’s worth knowing the benefits of each, what support they offer and the fees involved for all parties.
+That said, online marketplaces come in all shapes and sizes, with different sales processes, so it’s worth knowing the benefits of each, which are open to potential offers, what support they come with and the fees involved for all parties.

 The best places to buy and sell online businesses are:

-MicroAcquire has done over $50m in deals so far – not bad considering it only got started in 2020.
-The typical interested buyer is somebody looking to skip the work involved in getting something started and instead take an existing website or SaaS business to the next level.
-Plus, soon you’ll be able to raise funds from investors for acquisitions within MicroAcquire itself.
+The typical MicroAcquier buyer is somebody looking to skip the work involved in getting something started and instead take an existing website or SaaS business to the next level.
+Plus, you can now raise funds from investors for startup acquisitions within MicroAcquire itself.
 Game changer!

-As the #1 global marketplace for digital assets.
+Flippa is the #1 global marketplace for digital assets.
 Be that SaaS companies, apps, newsletters, blogs or domain names.
-It sells a huge number of each at any one time and has presided over 300,000 deals since 2009.
+It sells a huge number of each at any one time and has presided over 300,000 deals since 2009 with huge network effects on its side.

 Powered by Shopify, Exchange Marketplace is the number one place to buy and sell Shopify stores.
 Being owned by Shopify, both parties can proceed with confidence.
 Sales and traffic data on listings is locked-in by Shopify’s dashboards, payment is secure and there’s even migration support once you’ve made your purchase.

-Like Flippa, there’s a valuation tool to help put a realistic price tag on your business.
+Like Flippa, there’s a store valuation tool to help put a realistic price tag on your business.

-Interested buyers will love the curated listings that allow you to find a bargain, a dropship store, local businesses or a Shopify Partner App for sale.
+Interested buyers will love the curated lists of stores for sale that allow you to find a bargain, be it a dropship store, local business or a Shopify Partner App for sale.
 There’s so much choice and the multiples are very reasonable.

-The first business they sold was their own.
-Fast-forward to today and Empire Flippers has done over $200m in successful deals covering Amazon sellers, eCommerce stores, SaaS, subscriptions and affiliates.
-Empire Flippers lists new businesses for sale every Monday so keep your eyes peeled.
+The first online business Empire Flippers sold was their own.
+Fast-forward to today and Empire Flippers has done over $200m in successful deals covering Amazon sellers, eCommerce stores, SaaS, subscriptions, portfolio companies and affiliates.
+Empire Flippers lists new digital businesses for sale every Monday so keep your eyes peeled.

 Sales under $700,000 are charged a flat rate of 15% commission on the final price.
 For that, you get: verified listings; promotion to a big pool of serious buyers; a success rate of 82%; and concierge migration service once a deal is done.
 Customer service is noticeably superior every step of the way.
 They’ve many years in the game so can get under the skin of complex deals with a cap table, deal structuring and Intellectual Property law.